 - For those who can stand on one leg, you can simply cross your legs and squat down as you balance on the uncrossed leg.
 Unlike the girl in the picture, try to keep the shin of your standing leg vertical so you don’t put strain on the structures of the knee.

 5. Bring your crossed leg towards your chest as you lay on top of it, with the other leg stretched out behind you.
 Keep your hips facing forward, and your front knee in line with your hip.

-I’m sure there are even more varieties.
+There are even more varieties than this.
 Pick the one that seems most stable and beneficial to you, or try them all.
 Remember: